 The purpose of the Bank Risk Management Committee is to identify the nature of risks affecting the Bank and the processes by which these risks are to be managed.
 The Committee monitors external developments relating to all financial, business and strategic risks associated with the operations of the Bank.
 The Committee is further, charged with the responsibility of reviewing the adequacy and overall effectiveness of the Bank's risk management and business continuity management frameworks and oversees the inculcation of a risk philosophy and implementation of a risk strategy and policy across the Bank.
-In executing its mandate, the Committee receives and considers risk assessment reports from Internal Audit and Risk Management Department.
+In executing its mandate, the Committee receives and considers risk assessment reports from Internal Audit Department and Risk Management Division in Banking & Risk Management Department.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2010 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2011 (CONTINUED)